Ruler on Ice: Pedigree

 Ruler on Ice's sire, Roman Ruler (2002 - 2017), was the winner of the 2004 Norfolk Stakes and Best Pal Stakes and won the Haskell Invitational Handicap as a three-year-old, accumulating $1,220,800 in his racing career.
 Roman Ruler was sired by 2000 Kentucky Derby winner Fusaichi Pegasus out of the unraced mare Silvery Swan by Silver Deputy.
-Silvery Swan also produced the 2000 Cigar Mile Handicap and multiple Del Mar Mile Handicap winner El Corredor.
+Silvery Swan also produced 2000 Cigar Mile Handicap and multiple Del Mar Mile Handicap winner El Corredor.
 Roman Ruler was the leading second-crop sire by cumulative earnings in 2010 and sired Champagne Stakes winner Homeboykris in his first season at stud.

 His dam, Champagne Glow (1988 - 2019), was second in the 1990 Frizette Stakes and won the Schuylkill Stakes.
 Ruler on Ice was her thirteenth foal.
-She also produced the fillies Lost on Champagne and Champagne d'Oro (winner of the 2010 Grade I Acorn Stakes and Grade I Test Stakes), and both fillies were third-place finishers in the Cinderella Stakes.
+She also produced the fillies Lost on Champagne and Champagne d'Oro (winner of the 2010 Grade I Acorn Stakes and Grade I Test Stakes), who both finished third in the Cinderella Stakes.
 Champagne Glow was sired by Saratoga Six, who was undefeated as a two-year-old and was the 1984 Del Mar Futurity winner.
 He also sired the Grade I winner Toga Toga Toga and Saratoga Gambler before dying in a 2006 barn fire at the JEH Stallion Station in Hondo, New Mexico, that also claimed the life of 1997 Horse of the Year Favorite Trick.
-Champagne Glow's dam, Champagne Ginny, was a winner in eight of her starts and won the Boiling Springs Handicap.
+Champagne Glow's dam, Champagne Ginny, was a winner of eight races and won the Boiling Springs Handicap.
 She produced five foals, four of which were winners.
 Champagne Glow was euthanized in October 2019 at 31-years-old.